 12.3.
-Metering Data Storage
+Metering data Storage

-- (a) The MDP must provide a metering data services database containing metering data in accordance with clause 7.10.1 of the NER. - (b) The Load Tables, Inventory Tables and On/Off Tables for type 7 metering installations must be stored within the metering data services database.
+- (a) The MDP must provide a metering data services database containing metering data in accordance with clause 7.10.1 of the NER. - (b) The Load Tables, Inventory Tables and On/Off Tables for type 7 metering installations and Inventory Tables, calculation methodologies and Agreed Loads for non-contestable unmetered loads must be stored within the metering data services database.

 12.4.
-Access to Metering Data
+Access to Metering data

-- (a) Access to metering data must be provided in accordance with clause 7.15.5 of the NER and the Service Level Procedure (MDP). - (b) This requirement only applies to the Jurisdiction specified in the following table:
+- (a) Access to metering data must be provided in accordance with clause 7.15.5 of the NER and the Service Level Procedure (MDP). - (b) The MC must ensure that metering data from the following is transferred to AEMO: - (i) interval metering data for all loads, including Controlled Loads and calculated metering data for type 7 metering installations and non-contestable unmetered loads, first-tier loads, including First-Tier Controlled Loads calculated metering data for first-tier loads; and